britram/rains-prototype/draft-trammell-rains-protocol.md

 work.

 ### Zone-Reflexive Singular Assertions

 A zone may make a Singular Assertion about itself by using the string "@" as a subject name.
 This facility can be used for any object type, but is especially useful for self-signing root zones, and for a zone to make a subsequent key assertion about itself.
 If a Singular Assertion for an Object about a zone is available both in the zone itself and in the superordinate zone, the assertion in the superordinate zone will take precedence.

+### Address Assertions {#revassertion}

+Address assertions map a subject address or subject address prefix to one or more objects.
+Address assertions provide the equivalent of reverse DNS (IN PTR) for IPv4 and IPv6 addresses.
+Information about addresses is stored in a completely separate namespace from information about names, rooted at the prefix containing the entire numberspace for a given address family.
+An Address Assertion with a valid signature can be used as a positive answer to a query for any address within the subject's prefix.
+It is represented as a CBOR map.

+Assertions about addresses are similar to assertions about names, but keyed by address and restricted in terms of the objects they can contain.
+An Address Assertion body is a CBOR map which MUST contain the signatures (0), subject-addr (5), and objects (7) keys.

+The value of the signatures (0) key is an array of one or more Signatures as defined in {{signatures}}.
+A signature on an Address Assertion can be verified against any public key to which an address delegation assertion exists for a prefix containing the Address Assertion's subject address.
+This implies that, in contrast to Assertions about names, any authority in the hierarchy may sign Assertions about any address within their prefix, even if they have also delegated part of the prefix to another key.

+The value of the subject-addr (5) key is a three element array.
+The first element of the array is the address family encoded as an object type (see
+{{obj-types}}); i.e. 2 for IPv6 addresses and 3 for IPv4 addresses.
+The second
+element is the prefix length encoded as an integer, 0-128 for IPv6 and 0-32 for IPv4.
+The third element is the address, encoded as in {{obj-ip6}} or
+{{obj-ip4}}.

+The value of the objects (7) key is an array of objects, as defined in
+{{obj-types}}.
+If the prefix of the subject-addr value is the maximum prefix length for the address family, then the assertion is a Host Address Assertion, and only the object types redirection, delegation, registrant, and name are valid.
+Otherwise, it is a Prefix Address Assertion, and only the object types redirection, delegation, and registrant are valid.

+Address assertions contain no context, as the context in which they are valid (the global addressing context for the given address family) is implied by the address family of the subject name.

 ## Object Types and Encodings {#obj-types}